 The first aider is responsible for the maintenance of the contents of the first aid boxes and other supplies.
-They undertake a check of the contents every two weeks and restock as necessary.
+They undertake a check of the contents every half term or as and when required and restock, as necessary.

 6. Record-keeping and reporting